I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 On Own Root roses, basal breaks come from the base of the rose.

-On Grafted (budded roses), basal breaks come from the graft itself.
+On Grafted Roses, basal breaks come from the graft itself.

-When you shorten the cane, it has more energy for blooms.
+When you shorten the cane, it sends more energy for blooms.

 (see also SUCKERS)